Infestum/uniqodo-test/README.md

 of the architecture like database queries here.

 ## Solution for problem #2
+In repository I've provided app prototype.
+Methods have some code or empty.
+My main focus was to decompose problems into separate classes.
+For validation strategy pattern would work the best.
+I just put general rules for it - depending on context this ruleset might be different.
+The current solution can be also improved by using Facade design pattern.
+I haven't used it for better readability and saving time.

 ## Problem 3
 Uniqodo would like to be notified about any unhandled exception that occurs in the API.
 What solution would you put in place in order to achieve this?
 A simple explanation will suffice here.

 ## Solution for problem #3
+Create 2 separate modules:
+- SessionWatcher
+- ErrorHandler

+First one would watch and record all requested endpoints to table session_history.
+This table would contain following fields:
+* id
+* route_name
+* route_id
+* status_code
+* exception_message
+For unhandled exception it will create a record with status_code 5xx with exception message.
+This module responsibility is just to record it to DB.

+ErrorHandler service can be added to cron or queue that would execute a command.
+That can provide reports in multiple formats depending on driver or context e.g. email, slack and etc.
+This module responsibility is to read from session_history and provide reports in readable format.

+Solution can be improved by adding a separate module SessionArchive.
+So all reported data can be archived to a separate table.